Pension transfers - things to think about

 Once you’ve got the details you can then get in touch with the provider to get the information you need to help decide if transferring is right for you.

-If you decide that you want to transfer to Retiready, we’re here to help.
-To help make the process as easy as possible we'll work with you and your current provider to get the paperwork we need to complete your transfer.
+If you decide that you want to transfer a pension, we’re here to help.
+To help make the process as easy as possible, we'll work with you and your current provider to get the paperwork we need to complete your transfer.

 If you haven’t already signed up for Retiready, get started by registering for a free account.